• Skip to primary navigation

 Ratio

 The ratio is up to your personal preference.
-A popular recipe is to use the same amount of butter/ghee to sugar and doubling the milk/water/cream.
+A popular recipe is to use the same amount of butter/ghee to sugar and double the milk/water/cream.

 Ghee

-It is better to use Ghee because it adds a nutty flavour but butter works well too.
+Ghee adds a nutty flavour but butter works well too.

 Roasting the Semolina